 Send the right message to the right customers at the right time, automatically.

-Employ email automation to send emails instead of manually sending them each time one of your subscribers leaves a cart on your site, checks out your page, or inquires for more info.
+Employ email automation to send emails instead of manually sending them each time one of your subscribers leaves a cart on your site, books an appointment through your booking system, checks out your page, or inquires for more info.
 It’ll not only save you time, but it will also be much more effective in connecting with your customers in a timely manner.

 You can also use email drip campaigns.
 Personalize and tailor the email content to specific audiences and set up a schedule for those emails to be atomically sent.
 This way, you’re nurturing your leads over a period of time, leading them through the sales funnel, and bringing them just that much closer to a sale.